hosua/cs-356/final/question.md

 3. The type of messages exchanged
 4. The usage of each field
 5. The format of the message exchanged
+6. The content of the format of message exchange
+7. **Rules of when and how a message is sent or received**

 ___
 50Q:You are installing Git, a screen shows the following:\